-W25Q40CL are offered in an 8-pin plastic 150-mil, 208-mil width SOIC (package code SN and SS) and 2x3-mm USON (package code UX).
-Refer to see figures 1a and 1b, respectively.
+W25Q40BV is offered in an 8-pin plastic 150-mil or 208-mil width SOIC (package code SN & SS) and 6x5-mm WSON (package code ZP) as shown in figure 1a and 1b respectively.
+Package diagrams and dimensions are illustrated at the end of this datasheet.